richmahn/en_tn/ecc/front/intro.md

 #### Outline of the Book of Ecclesiastes ####

 1. The author questions the nature of life and the limits of human wisdom (1:1–6:12)
-1. Teaching about making wise choices in how one lives (7:1–12:7)
+1. The author teaches about making wise choices in how one lives (7:1–12:7)
 1. The conclusion and ending (12:8–14)

 #### What is the Book of Ecclesiastes about? ####